Federal Circuit Decision Highlights Traps In Provisional Application Practice

 Milton Springut, New York Law Journal

 March 27, 2017

-Our recent article in the New York Law Journal, Federal Circuit Decision Highlights Traps in Provisional Application Practice, discusses the recent decision in MPHJ Technology Investment, LLC v.
+Our article in the New York Law Journal, Federal Circuit Decision Highlights Traps in Provisional Application Practice, discusses the recent decision in MPHJ Technology Investment, LLC v.
 Ricoh Americas Corp.
 (2017), which points out some of the traps that can arise from employing such a strategy.
-Also discussed are best practices in preparing provisional patent applications.
+Also discussed, are best practices in preparing provisional patent applications.